monome/docs/crow/teletype.md

 ## managing multiple crows {#multiple-crows}

-If you have multiple crows on the same i2c bus as Teletype (up to four are supported), you might want to specify which crow to target.
-You can either direct Teletype to only speak to one crow, or you can specify a crow for specific commands.
+If you have multiple crows on the same i2c bus as Teletype (up to four are supported), you can direct Teletype to only speak to one crow, target a crow for just specific commands, or send commands to all crows on the bus.

 **CROW.SEL x**: Sets target crow unit to `x`, `1` (default) to `4`